 Having said that, there is undoubtedly a dire need for upgrading security systems at airports.
 Relying only on human eyes is no longer wise.
 The tool could revolutionize safety in traveling.

 With such benefits, it might not be wise to refrain from making use of such technology, provided the deployment is transparent.
-For example, before installing facial recognition software for biometric exits at airports, the Department of Homeland Security Science and Technology Directorate (S&T) conducted Biometric Technology Rally in March last year at S&T’s Maryland Test Facility (MdTF).
+For example, before installing facial recognition software for biometric exits at airports, the Department of Homeland Security Science and Technology Directorate (S&T) conducted a Biometric Technology Rally in March last year at S&T’s Maryland Test Facility (MdTF).

 Read More: Amazon proposes ethical guidelines on facial recognition software use